-Pages 134 -149 RIVERFRONT SCORECARD Detailing the five criteria used to evaluate the Loop, identify priority gaps, and benchmark existing conditions.
-Pages 150-161 PLANNING FOR THE FUTURE OF THE LOOP Documenting the public engagement during the Completing the Loop process and how public engagement was used to develop design recommendations and establish priorities.
-Pages 162-193 RIVER ROOM CHAPTERS Pages 194-215 Pages 216-235 Site Assessment by District Scorecards for the River Room Comparing the segments within each River Room on overall scores in each of the numeric scorecard categories.
-Opportunities and Challenges by District Site Inventory by District Site inventory organized by the five scorecard criteria Pages 236-243 BUDGETING THE LOOP High-level estimate of the order-of-magnitude cost to Complete the Loop.
+Pages 134 -149 RIVERFRONT SCORECARD Detailing the five criteria used to evaluate the Loop, ident and benchmark existing conditions.
+Pages 150-161 PLANNING FOR THE FUTURE OF THE LOOP Documenting the public engagement during the Completin process and how public engagement was used to develop recommendations and establish priorities.
+Pages 162-193 Pages 194-215 Pages 216-235 RIVER ROOM CHAPTERS Site Assessment by District Scorecards for the River Room Comparing the segments within each River Room on over each of the numeric scorecard categories.
+Opportunities and Challenges by District Site Inventory by District Site inventory organized by the five scorecard criteria Pages 236-243 BUDGETING THE LOOP High-level estimate of the order-of-magnitude cost to Con Loop.